TrinaNix4/Coursera_IBM_Fullstack_Web_Dev/Readme.md

   - isolation of zones improves the clouds fault tolerance, decreases latency, and avoids a single shared point of failure

   - very high bandwidth connectivity with other AZs, data centers and the internet

+* cloud data center - huge room or warehouse containing cloud infrastructure

+  - contain pods and racks of computing resources such as servers, and storage and networking equipment

+# Computing Resources

+- cloud providers offer serveral compute options - virtual servers, bare metal servers, and 'serverless'

+* VMs
+  most of the servers run hypervisors to create virtual servers or virtual machines (VMs) - software based computers

+* Bare metal servers

+  - physical servers that aren't virtualized

+* customers can provision VMs and Bare metal servers as needed and run their workloads on them

+* Serverless
+  - an abstraction layers on top of virtual machines